Requeté: Dormant phase (1920–1930)

 Since the mid-1910s the activity of Requeté was in steady decline, but at the turn of the decades the organisation entered the period of lethargy and hibernation, by scholars dubbed "disengagement and paralysis" or "irremisible decadencia".
-It is not clear wheter the crisis was related to any single factor, like half-completed Llorens’ reform, grave political crisis of Carlism during the Mellista breakup of 1919, inefficiency of Najera and the new leadership, or limitations on public activity imposed by the Primo de Rivera dictatorship of 1923.
+It is not clear whether the crisis was related to any single factor, like half-completed Llorens’ reform, grave political crisis of Carlism during the Mellista breakup of 1919, inefficiency of Najera and the new leadership, or limitations on public activity imposed by the Primo de Rivera dictatorship of 1923.
 It is neither known to what extent the deteriorating militancy resulted rather from other processes, like general downturn of Carlism in Catalonia, outpaced by republican, Catalanist or Anarchist organizations.

 In the early 1920s it might have appeared that the Carlist urban militancy was re-channelled from youth organizations like Requeté or Juventud to syndicalist groupings, or that some sort of synergy between two types of organizations was near.
 Numerous proletarian members of Carlist-affiliated Sindicatos Libres involved in violent clashes with competitive labor unions were former requetés; the first identified requeté killed during inter-syndicalist violence was José Torrecasana Valentine.
 However, Sindicatos Libres failed to gain dynamics and stagnated.
 In 1922 Don Jaime asked the Carlist political leader Marqués de Villores to revitalize Requeté and Juventudes into "action groups", but there is no tangible outcome of this initiative known.
 While in 1923 Catalonia saw another surge of violence bordering collapse of public order, requeté contributed little; at times noted for clashes of their organized squads with the police, they were increasingly frequently on the defeated end during skirmishes with left-wing hit-squads.
-Having declared 3 members dead, in June the Barcelona requeté promised to retalliate and take bold action.
+Having declared 3 members dead, in June the Barcelona requeté promised to retaliate and take bold action.
 At that time there were also first references to requeté against the Fascist background.

 Dictatorship of Primo de Rivera cracked down on street violence and restored calm.
 Since then there are no news on requeté-related disturbances, and if noted in the press, they were mentioned e.g. in relation to pilgrimages, issuing bulletins, sending protest letters or taking part in religious services.
 In some provinces requeté activity ceased completely.
 In unclear circumstances a Barcelona branch declared itself dissolved and renamed to "Los Mosqueteros de Jaime III".
 Relations with the primoderiverista militia Somatén remained ambiguous.
 In the early 1920s the two formations used to confront each other in violent fist-fights; later it was reported that some individuals held double membership.
 Since the mid-1920s numerous requeté members entered Somatén, especially that such a move was officially recommended by de Villores.
 In 1927–1928 the regime suspected requeté of planning a coup d'état and some detentions followed, e.g. this of the Barcelona requeté president Felix Oliveras y Cots.
 Indeed, some Catalan Carlist hotheads engaged in anti-Primo conspiracy, promptly dismantled by the party executive.